Barbara's Hungarian Goulash

 Skip to recipe

-There are some recipes that stand the test of time and become a go-to for a weekday dinner all the way to a dinner party for friends.
-That is the case for this recipe, which I’m calling Barbara’s Hungarian Goulash, but I am not the Barbara named.
-To understand how special this recipe is, I need to take you on a journey that started over 50 years ago.
+There are some recipes that stand the test of time and become a go-to for a weekday dinner.
+That is the case for this recipe which I’m calling Barbara’s Hungarian Goulash but I am not the Barbara named.
+To understand how special this recipe is I need to take you on a journey that started decades ago.

 This is a good Saturday meal to make, especially if you’ve got a busy day planned at home.
 Once everything is prepped and put in the Dutch oven, an occasional stir while everything is simmering is all that is necessary.
 In a couple of hours, you’ll have a tender, tasty meal.
 Simmering it slowly is the key.
 It tenderizes the meat and allows the flavors to meld.